kstawiski/OmicSelector/README.md

 As docker image updates itself, it may take few minutes for the app to be operational.
 You can check logs using `docker logs OmicSelector`.
 The GUI is accessable via `http://your-host-ip:28888/`.
 If you use command above, your working directory will be binded as `/OmicSelector/host/`.

-3. Lite CPU-based version, used in CI and debuging, does not contain `mxnet` library: [kstawiski/omicselector-ci](https://hub.docker.com/r/kstawiski/omicselector-ci)

 ### R package:

 #### Own enviorment: